evanscloud/tutorship/CONTRIBUTING.md

 1. [Fork the repository.][fork]
 2. [Create a topic branch.][branch]
 3. Implement your feature or bug fix.
+4. Mention how your changes affect the project to other developers and users in the [`CHANGELOG.md`][changelog] file.
-4. Add, commit, and push your changes.
+5. Add, commit, and push your changes.
-5. [Submit a pull request.][pr]
+6. [Submit a pull request.][pr]

+[changelog]: ./CHANGELOG.md

 ## Notes
 * Please add tests if you changed code.
 Contributions without tests won't be accepted.